m90/go-deferred/README.md

 // NewHandler returns instantly h := deferred.NewHandler(
-	// in case the context is cancelled the handler will stop buffering and 503 permanently timeout,
+	// in case the context is cancelled the handler will stop buffering and fail permanently timeout,
 	// in case no error is returned, the handler will stop buffering and use the returned handler createLuckyHandler,